Ebiroll/esp32_sigrok/README.md

 ![uart](uart.png)

 # Project status
+Analog values are compressed sp the actual values are not correct.
+The remote device has stopped working, not sure if this is an esp-idf issue or some accidental change in my code.
+I removed it from the default setting.

 Now it is working with sigrok and the latest version of esp-idf.

 Perhaps this bugfix was helpful, but initially the SUMP protocol was not working